TathyaNyaya and FactLegalLlama: Advancing Factual Judgment Prediction and Explanation in the Indian Legal Context: Methodology

 \section{Methodology}

-In this section, we present our overall methodology for extracting factual segments from legal judgments, training our custom model \texttt{FactLegalLlama} for Fact-based Judgment Prediction and Explanation (FJPE), and finally addressing both the prediction-only and prediction-with-explanation tasks.
+In this section, we present our overall methodology for extracting factual segments from legal judgments, training our custom model \texttt{FactLegalLlama} for FJPE, and finally addressing both the prediction-only and prediction-with-explanation tasks.
 We also detail the prompts we used and instruction-tuning strategies employed to refine our model’s outputs.